joble02/snapchat/README.md

 Command to see the status of a friend.
 Enter id of the friend in place of [input].

+	snapchat send_snap [input] -l [location]

+Command to send snaps.
+Enter the snapchat id of the person you want to send to in place of [input].
+Put the path of of the file you want to send in [location].

 ## Things to add

 Operations with pictures/videos.